tobyhodges/building-communities/blogpost-AK.md

 #### Funding!

 Related to buy in is financial support of activities.
 At the very least, funding for dedicated community building personnel can provide an important start. e.g. EMBL and DLR and Mike Croucher's EPSRC Fellowship supported such roles.
+Since research is an inherently international and/or multi-organization endeavor, financial support from umbrella organization can be sought.
+The European Union, for instance, has established a programme (COST) for setting up international research networks.
+NEUBIAS has setup aforementioned events (conferences, training schools, short scientific exchanges) and networking activities from COST funding.

+Additional information can on funding schemes is described in [Eisfeld-Reschke J., Herb U., Wenzlaff K. (2014) Research Funding in Open Science.
+In: Bartling S., Friesike S. (eds) Opening Science.
+Springer, Cham](https://doi.org/10.1007/978-3-319-00026-8_16).

 ### continuing challenges?